Introduction: Arduino Multi-track MIDI Loop Station

 I will not go into details about how to upload the sketch to your arduino DUE.
 If this is your first experience with arduino IDE, please read this first.

-The working principle is simple (and probably not the most efficient): during recording or overdubbing Arduino DUE checks and stores in it's (volatile) memory the supported MIDI events (note on, note off, control change and pitch bend); time axis is quantized in 20 ms steps and received messages are stored in those slots accordingly.
+The working principle of version 1 is that during recording or overdubbing Arduino DUE checks and stores in it's (volatile) memory the supported MIDI events (note on, note off, control change and pitch bend); time axis is quantized in 20 ms steps and received messages are stored in those slots accordingly.
 While playing, stored MIDI messages are sent back to the synth respecting the time quantization.

 There's a preliminar Clock handling too, but it will need some tweaks to work as it should.
-The working principle is the increase/decrease of the time quantum lenght as a function of the received BPM.
 Code assumes that you record a 4/4 - 4 bars loop (16 beats).

 You can deactivate external clock by keeping pressed the "panic" button when turning on the looper.

-The code is here attached.
-Comments are placed all over it, so that you can bend the firmware at your will ;)
+Codes are uploaded HERE.
+Comments are placed all over them, so that you can bend those firmware at your will ;)

 Step 5: Wirings